tstelzer/workers-guide-to-fp-in-ts/chapters/the-road-to-composition/pure-functions.md

 ];
 ```

-Ah, glancing at the `registered` field, we can see whats "weird": it was stored
+Ah, glancing at the `registered` field we can see that it was stored
 as a US-formatted string, `MONTH.DAY.YEAR`, or `MM.DD.YYYY`, if you are
 familiar with [date field notation](https://www.unicode.org/reports/tr35/tr35-dates.html#Date_Field_Symbol_Table).
 The view needs it in a different format though, something like `Wednesday, 9 July 2003`,